Milman Parry: Academic career

 In 1928–1929, Parry began his academic career as a Professor of Latin and Greek at Drake University.
 Between 1933 and 1935 Parry, at the time an assistant professor at Harvard University, made two visits to Yugoslavia, where he studied and recorded oral traditional poetry in Serbo-Croat with the help on his second visit of his assistant Albert Lord, and a native singer and fixer named Nikola Vujnović, who became essential to finding and communicating with other singers, known as the guslar.
 They worked in Bosnia, where literacy was lowest and the oral tradition was, in the term used by Parry and Lord, "purest".
 They made thousands of hours of recordings in remote mountain villages of illiterate farmers who sang epic songs of prodigious length from memory.
 Parry and Lord recorded on newly invented equipment, flat aluminum records instead of vinyl, custom made for the expedition, with only a five minute recording time.
 Discs were continually swapped with a special two-disc machine to create a single long recording, later transcribed.
 They also recorded conversations between guslari after it became apparent this was also part of the creative process that fertilized improvisation.

-The "jewel of the collection" is The Wedding Song of Smailagić Meho, by a poet named Avdo Međedović, "by far the most skillful and versatile performer whom Milman encountered".
-One of the songs, running to some 13,000 lines and performed over five days, was the closest analogue to Homer in quality and quantity; Parry said one "has the overwhelming sense that, in some way, he is hearing Homer".
+The "jewel of the collection" is The Wedding of Smailagić Meho by Avdo Međedović, "by far the most skillful and versatile performer whom Milman encountered".
+The song, ran up to some 13,000 lines and performed over five days, was the closest analogue to Homer in quality and quantity; Parry said one "has the overwhelming sense that, in some way, he is hearing Homer".
 Međedović boasted he knew longer songs.

 In his American publications of the 1930s, Parry introduced the hypothesis that the formulaic structure of Homeric epic is to be explained as a characteristic feature of oral composition, the so-called Oral Formulaic Hypothesis.
 After Parry's death, the idea was championed by Albert Lord, most notably in The Singer of Tales (1960).

-The musical part of his recordings made in Yugoslavia was later notated and published postumum in the fifties by Béla Bartók, commissioned by the Columbia University in 1942.
-This publication is provided with a long Introduction by Bartók.
+The musical part of his recordings made in Yugoslavia was later notated and published posthumously in the fifties by Béla Bartók, commissioned by Columbia University in 1942.
+This publication is provided with a long introduction by Bartók.